Scots and Catalans look to each other to ease independence woes

-Trials, troubles and tribulations: Scots and Catalans look to each other to ease independence woesComments
+How Scots and Catalans are looking to each other to ease their independence woesComments

 The Saltire and the Estelada flags are almost always found together at marches in support of independence, be they down the Royal Mile, Edinburgh's medieval thoroughfare, or along Barcelona's tree-lined boulevard Las Ramblas.